MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-jupyter.md

 # Develop with Q# Jupyter Notebooks

-Now you are ready to verify your Q# Jupyter Notebook installation by writing and running a simple Q# operation.
+Verify your Q# Jupyter Notebook installation by writing and running a simple Q# operation.

 ## Prerequisites